tntrung/jekyll-now/_posts/2017-08-04-Learning-Keras-by-Examples.md

 ### Keras

-In this session, we replace some TF code segment by Keras which help you to understand the relationship and difference between TF and Keras.
+In this session, we replace some segments from TF to Keras, which try to minimize the change to see the efficiency of Keras:

 Model definition from TF: